Once a week.

 Around 15 million US adults suffer from depression.
-6.9 million American adolescence have been diagnosed.
+6.9 million American adolescents have been diagnosed.
 The condition is common.
 10% of the population may suffer from significant depression sometime in their life.
 While 30-50% of folks are bound to feel some sort of depressive symptoms at some point.
-This isn’t relegated to the West.
+This isn't relegated to the West.

 Depressive symptoms have been found in every culture on Earth and throughout history, though at one time it was called melancholia.
 Unlike other psychiatric disorders, which are rare, depression is fairly common.
 According to a San Diego University study, depression across the US has increased significantly over the last couple of decades or so, and people are experiencing more symptoms today too, such as difficulty sleeping or concentrating.
 Suicide is also at a 30 year high.
 This matches worldwide statistics.